estuary/docs/how-flow-helps.rst

   .. _`Great Expectations`: https://greatexpectations.io/

-* You can integrate un-trusted sources using an "Extract Load Transform" pattern, where documents are first written to a collection with a permissive schema -- ensuring documents are never never lost -- and then verified against a more restrictive schema while being read.
+* You can integrate un-trusted sources using an "Extract Load Transform" pattern, where documents are first written to a collection with a permissive schema -- ensuring documents are never lost -- and are then verified against a more restrictive schema while being transformed.

   If a validation error occurs, Flow halts the pipeline to provide an opportunity for the schema and transform to be fixed.
 The pipeline can then be resumed, and while